The Application Process

 The apartments are fully furnished.
-If you have additional furniture you would like to bring, please check with the Housing Services Office. for approval.
+If you have additional furniture you would like to bring, please fill out the Furniture/Appliance Request Form and turn it in to the Housing Services Office for approval.
 Please note that all University furniture must remain in the apartment.

 No pets, other than fish, are allowed in apartments or on balconies at any time.
 One 10 gallon tank is allowed per resident.
 Please be advised that guests and visitors may not bring pets, as listed above, into the apartment.
 Violators are subject to disciplinary action and a fine of $220 for a 2-bedroom and $400 for a 4-bedroom apartment to cover the cost of extermination and cleaning.
 If the owner of the pet cannot be determined, this fine will be divided equally among all residents of the apartment.